Years 7 and 8

 In the Sixth Form (Years 12 and 13), most pupils will take three or four A-levels over the two years.
 The A-level ensures pupils develop a mastery of several complementary or contrasting subject areas, whilst allowing them also to pursue options in areas of strong personal interest.
 The A-levels' combination of rigour and specialism makes it an ideal preparation both for university and working life.

 In the Sixth Form, pupils will follow an A-level curriculum, generally beginning with four subjects and narrowing down to three during the Lower Sixth year.
 Pupils will have a free choice of subjects from those on offer, though tutors, Housemasters and Housemistresses, and the Head of Sixth Form will provide advice regarding suitable subject combinations in preparation for university applications, which are submitted in the early part of the Upper Sixth year (Year 13).

 There will be further academic opportunities available to Sixth Form pupils to supplement their core A-level courses.
-All departments will run extension sessions for pupils considering study of a particular subject at university; every June, all members of the Lower Sixth will go on a three-day subject-based trip (either within the UAE or to a worldwide destination) to explore an aspect of a chosen subject beyond the A-level specification; pupils will have the opportunity to enter academic competitions, such as the Maths Challenge, the science Olympiads, or the various essay competitions run by Oxford and Cambridge colleges; the school will run an Enterprise Competition, which will introduces all Lower Sixth pupils to the notion of running a business as part of the curriculum; and pupils will be able to undertake an 'Extended Project Qualification' in order to explore a topic of personal interest in greater depth.
+All departments will run extension sessions for pupils considering study of a particular subject at university; every June, all members of the Lower Sixth will go on a three-day subject-based trip (either within the UAE or to a worldwide destination) to explore an aspect of a chosen subject beyond the A-level specification.
+Pupils will have the opportunity to enter academic competitions, such as the Maths Challenge, the science Olympiads, or the various essay competitions run by the Oxford and Cambridge colleges; the school will run an Enterprise Competition, which will introduce all Lower Sixth pupils to the notion of running a business as part of the curriculum; and pupils will be able to undertake an 'Extended Project Qualification' in order to explore a topic of personal interest in greater depth.